olaviinha/NeuralDialogueAudiolizer/README.md

 ## Input text
 Input should be path to a .txt file located in your Google Drive, containing the dialogue in one of the following formats, with no other text.
 If your input material is a copy-paste from the interwebs, make sure to clean it up first to strictly follow one of these formats.
 1) `question_and_answer` expects an empty line between every time speaker changes.
+[See example](https://raw.githubusercontent.com/olaviinha/NeuralInterviewAudiolizer/main/example_question_and_answer.txt)
 2) `dialogue_with_names` expects `Name:` (e.g. _John: Hello Bob!
 How are you?_) every time speaker changes.
 Speaker is changed despite the name in the beginning, i.e. if there are two consecutive lines beginning with _John:_, the notebook will still interpret the second as _Bob_, and your result is messed up.
 This will be improved in the distant future, perhaps.

-See [the notebook](https://colab.research.google.com/github/olaviinha/NeuralInterviewAudiolizer/blob/main/NeuralInterviewAudiolizer.ipynb) for more details.
+[See example](https://raw.githubusercontent.com/olaviinha/NeuralInterviewAudiolizer/main/example_dialogue_with_names.txt)

 ## Languages
 This notebook has only English and Finnish voices by default.
 To add other languages, add the correct language names to `p1_voice` and `p2_voice` menus from [Google Cloud TTS voice list](https://cloud.google.com/text-to-speech/docs/voices), [Amazon Polly TTS voice list](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html) or [Microsoft Azure TTS voice list](https://docs.microsoft.com/azure/cognitive-services/speech-service/language-support#text-to-speech)